The impact of buildings

-Applies to existing buildings that are undergoing improvement work or little to no construction; includes Existing Buildings, Schools, Retail, Hospitality, Data Centers, and Warehouses & Distribution Centers.
-Learn more.
+For existing buildings that are undergoing improvement work or little to no construction; includes Existing Buildings, Schools, Retail, Hospitality, Data Centers and Warehouses & Distribution Centers.
+Learn more about operations and maintenance.

-Applies to new land development projects or redevelopment projects containing residential uses, nonresidential uses, or a mix.
+For new land development projects or redevelopment projects containing residential uses, nonresidential uses, or a mix.
 Projects can be at any stage of the development process, from conceptual planning to construction; includes Plan and Built Project.
-Learn more.
+Learn more about neighborhood development.

 Achieve better buildings with LEED

-Projects pursuing LEED certification earn points across several categories, including energy use and air quality.
+Projects pursuing LEED certification earn points across several categories: Location & Transportation, Sustainable Sites, Water Efficiency, Energy & Atmosphere, Materials & Resources, Indoor Environmental Quality, Innovation and more.
 Based on the number of points achieved, a project then earns one of four LEED rating levels: Certified, Silver, Gold or Platinum.

 40-49 points earned